WhatDanDoes/express-push-notifications/README.md

 #### Current state

-That which is currently committed to `master` represents the most primitive _meaningful_ tests I could devise.
-The software itself registers the service worker, subscribes to the notifications, and receives a pending and live notification in turn.
+That which is currently committed to `master` documents the most primitive _meaningful_ tests I could devise.
+I demonstrate my naive, first-time application of `jest` and `jest-puppeteer`.
+Tests pass, but there's a lot of debug output that look like fails.

+The app itself registers the service worker, subscribes to the notifications, and receives a pending and live notification in turn.

 More is coming...
 (I'll start by removing commented junk)